DaveKentucky/crwn-clothing/README.md

 ## Firebase

-The Firebase connection handles user authentication and simple data storage in the Firestore.
+The Firebase connection handles user authentication and data storage in the nonSQL Firestore database that Google Firebase provides.
+The shop items data are fetched from the Firebase and the users' data are stored there as well.

 Find out more: [Firebase](https://firebase.google.com/)